Lakeside Shopping Center

 Lakeside Shopping Center, or simply Lakeside, is a shopping mall located at 3301 Veterans Memorial Boulevard in the New Orleans suburb of Metairie, Louisiana, United States.
 It opened on March 24, 1960 as the first regional shopping mall in New Orleans and is the largest and busiest mall in Greater New Orleans.
 Lakeside is a 967000 sqft mall with five major retail anchors (Apple Store, Dillard's, Macy's, JCPenney, and Zara).
 There are also more than 120 stores and restaurants.
-Lakeside once operated a 5-screen movie theater in a satellite complex near Dillard's but competition from newer stadium style theaters forced its closure and its eventual demolition for additional satellite retail space in 2000.
-The smaller Clearview Mall, a mall that opened in 1966 and is located about 2 mi to the west on Veterans Memorial Boulevard, had never operated a movie theater on its property since its opening.
-That mall greatly expanded its food court and added 12 screens with stadium style seating in 2001.

 History

 The Mall opened in 1960 as an open air center with anchors, D. H. Holmes, JCPenney, and Godchaux's.
 The mall expanded to an enclosed mall in 1969.
 On November 5, 1975 JCPenney reopened as a new 2 level location which is still operating today.
 The old JCPenney was gutted for more stores, and the Mall turned into one of the biggest in the state.
 D. H. Holmes became Dillard's in 1989, and a new Food Court was added soon after.
 Another expansion soon happened with a New Macy's and a New Parking Garage was added.
 Macy's opened in 2008.
 And the latest expansion happened with the renovation of the Food Court and the opening of Zara.